inna030/MOOC-Courses/README.md

 # TRACK COURSES

 **Additional Information**

-The MicroMasters® Program from Comlumbia University and Massachusetts Institute of Technology could
+The credential of MicroMasters® Program offered by Massachusetts Institute of Technology can be applied, for admitted students, towards a Ph.D. in Social and Engineering Systems (SES) through the MIT Institute for Data, Systems, and Society (IDSS).
+The credential of MicroMasters® Program offered by Columbia Univeristy can be applied, for admitted students, will receive credits from credentials towards a Master's Degree.

 - Computer Science
    1. [Analytics in Python](https://www.edx.org/course/analytics-in-python) -- Columbia University (MicroMasters® Program) <br/>